Kevin Bleeker

-Kevin Bleeker (born 10 May 1993) is a Dutch basketball player for the Den Helder Suns of the BNXT League.
-Formerly, he played for Holargos, Navarar and Heroes Den Bosch.
+Kevin Bleeker (born 10 May 1993) is a Dutch former basketball player.
+He played for Holargos in Greece, Navarra in Spain and for Heroes Den Bosch, Landstede Hammers and Den Helder Suns in the Netherlands.
+Bleeker also played college basketball in the United States with the Canisius Golden Griffins.
+He won the Dutch Basketball League with the Landstede Hammers, the club's first title ever, in 2019.

 Early life

 Bleeker first played for the junior teams of BV Noordkop in the Netherlands.
 He also played for various junior squads of the Dutch, including the U18 team that played on the European Championship in Bulgaria.
 He also played in the 16th annual Holland - Nordic Basketball Tournament in April 2011.

 College career

 Bleeker started his career with the Golden Griffins in the 2011–12 season.
 He played in 30 games and started 6 in his rookie year.
 He scored a career high 18 points against South Dakota on 18 December 2011.
 He opted to redshirt the 2012–13 season.
 In the next season, he contributed again, as he averaged 6.4 minutes per game.